What are interactive exhibits for? How is the science museum and science centre sector thinking about exhibits and exhibitions in 2017?

 Something I noticed at the Wonderlab in London was the use of named artists on some exhibits.
 I asked Bethan about the thinking behind these and we discussed the advantages of working with artists to achieve something different and a new perspective.
 They also specifically worked with local artists to help connect to the local area and local audience.

-I had wanted to ask Bethan about the graphic illustrations in Wonderlab.
-They added illustrations and also prototyped these as well as the textual instructions.
+At Wonderlab, they added illustrations and also prototyped these as well as the textual instructions.
 It helped to bring people into the gallery (representation) and also assisted in parental scaffolding – allowing them to talk less about the procedural and more about the science.

 Bethan mentioned that staff interactions often come out as a key point in summative evaluation.
 Wonderlab London is permanently staffed, Bradford might not always be.
 The role explainers play in a gallery is something SMG are looking at.
 Visitors like a bit of reassurance and to know they can ask for help if I need it.
 Ther are practical and safety reasons and many visitors appreciate the personal contact.
 Research shows that families/parents see explainers as scientists or science role-models of a relatable age for their children, which again feeds into thinking about raising Science Captial.